-The National Energy Technology Laboratory is ineligible to participate as a prime applicant or as a team member/sub-recipient on any application because of its role in developing the requirements for this announcement.
+The National Energy Technology Laboratory is ineligible to participate as a prime applicant or as a team member/sub-recipient on any application because of it's role in developing the requirements for this announcement.

-Entities applying as the prime applicant under AOI 2, "Battery Electric Heavy-duty Freight Vehicles" are restricted to businesses and entities involved in vehicle production, vehicle component supply, charging equipment manufacturing, and freight movement, logistics, or management.
+Entities applying as the prime applicant under AOI 4 entitled, "Predictive Modeling Capabilities for the Co-Optimization of Fuels and Engines," are restricted to universities, colleges, and non-profit research institutions which operate as divisions under colleges or universities.
 All other entities that submit an application as a prime applicant to this AOI will be considered non-responsive and the application will not be reviewed.
 The restricted eligibility does not apply to entities applying as a subrecipient.